 5. Don’t be discouraged

-Sales have always been a challenging field.
+Sales has always been a challenging field.
 The difficulty level without a doubt increases during a crisis.

 However, it helps you to become better as you try new ways to move a deal forward in the sales pipeline.